If you are looking for the cheesier history of pizza, then we have all the knead-to-know facts.

 History of Pizza Fun Facts

-Since the 1940s, the love for pizza has grown by leaps and bounds.
+Since the 1940s, the love for pizza has grown exponentially.

-In the United States alone, more than 350 slices of pizza are eaten every single second.
+In the United States alone, more than 350 pizza slices are eaten every second.
 This equates to roughly 100 acres worth of pizza consumed every day.

 94% of Americans admit to eating pizza with regularity.